Are you looking for something engaging to celebrate Earth Day? I have 3 Earth Day STEM Challenges that are perfect!

 Got that?
 No leaks.

-Earth Day fun, but remember all of these projects are perfect all year long.
+These Earth Day STEM projects are fun and engaging.
+These STEM activities are projects that are perfect all year long.
 Click on the images to see more details.
-You might also emjoy these blog posts: